DuckyMomo20012/file-crypto/README.md

   ![file preview page](https://user-images.githubusercontent.com/64480713/175871319-e8cd5fca-bc42-4c33-831f-73630bdcbede.png)

-  - In **Preview mode**, you can change many themes if file type is supported since we use [Pygments](https://pygments.org/) to enable syntax
+  - In **Preview mode**, you can change many themes if the file type is supported since we use [Pygments](https://pygments.org/) to enable syntax
     highlighting: